-Now, as adults, of course, I understand my parents point of view.
+Now, as adults, of course, I understand my parents’ point of view.
 Giving up and avoiding something is not the best way to solve an issue.
 But at that time, no one explained that to me.
 No one tried to understand what I was going through and feeling.
 I felt powerless and unimportant.
 I felt that my parents didn’t care for me.
-And that have a huge impact on my self-worth growing up.
+And that has a huge impact on my self-worth growing up.

-Furthermore, even if the parents were to share their intentions to their kids, it doesn’t mean that their kids would necessarily understand.
+Furthermore, even if the parents were to share their intentions with their kids, it doesn’t mean that their kids would necessarily understand.
 From the parents’ perspective, studying is good for their children’s future.
 But their kids may not understand the impact of their studies on their lives now.
 So misinterpretations and misunderstandings are bound to happen when we were children.

 When we keep forming negative interpretations such as “I’m not good enough”, we start to form negative beliefs about ourselves.
 This works the same for positive beliefs.
 Beliefs are formed when our minds keep giving the same meanings to events we experienced until it became certain to us that it is the truth.